faerlin-developer/kanban-board-react/README.md

 ## Docker Deployment

-To streamline deployment and maintain environment consistency, the application is containerized using Docker.
-This process produces a Docker image that can be run as a container on any platform, ensuring the application behaves the same across development, testing, and production environments.
-The docker build and docker run commands are encapsulated in a Makefile for convenience, allowing easy execution with simple make commands.
+To maintain consistent deployment, the application is containeraized using Docker.
+The `docker build` and `docker run` commands are encapsulated in a Makefile for convenience.

 ```bash
 make docker-build